regit/coccigrep/README.rst

 The configuration file system is hierarchical and the following files are parsed in that order

- - host config in /etc/coccigrep.cfg
+ - host config in /etc/coccigrep
- - user config in ~/.coccigrep.cfg
+ - user config in ~/.coccigrep
- - directory config in .coccigrep.cfg
+ - directory config in .coccigrep

 Thus, for example, the directory config settings will overwrite host config settings.